New York Like a Native

 Can you lead a family reunion tour, or a 70th birthday tour, involving custom research?

 Of course.
 Those can be very interesting and satisfying, for both you and for me.
 I usually add a research fee, depending on the list of locations you have relevant to family history, since I must develop a custom route.
-It really helps if you let me know the locations/addresses beforehand.
+It helps if you let me know the important locations/addresses beforehand.

 Can we visit DUMBO or walk the Brooklyn Bridge before the Brooklyn 101 or 202 tours?